 The students are given an engineering challenge and have to build a working model of their creation.

 The objective is to inspire creative thinking, collaboration and hopefully to show the students what is possible in an engineering career.

 The first tournament in Nepal was held in Panchamol High School and involved 20 teams from a dozen schools.
 The challenge was to build a lifting bridge from basic materials including cellotape, bluetak, paper and drinking straws.

-In 2018 we are running two more tournaments.
-However we are first going to run a workshop for the Himalayan Gurkha Rotary club in Kathmandu to design the task.
-They will then assist us with the first tournament in March 2018.
+In 2018 we ran two more tournaments.
+This time we held a workshop for the Himalayan Gurkha Rotary club in Kathmandu to design the task.
+They then coordinated the second tournamnet, March 2018.

-We return in May 2018 to assist the Himalayan Gurkha Rotary club in running the 3rd tournament in a new location – Eladi.
+We returned to Nepal in May 2018 to assist the Himalayan Gurkha Rotary club running the 3rd tournament in a new location – Eladi.

 Our objective is for the Himalayan Gurkha Rotary club to be able to run future tournaments all over Nepal giving inspiration to thousands of students!